Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 RL^2 -> Uses an RNN as the meta learner
 Model Agnostic Meta Learning -> Make your parameters so that they are a few gradients steps away from a good policy Simple Neural Attentive Meta learner -> Replaces RL^2 with a dilated convolution

+[One-Shot Visual Imitation Learning via Meta-Learning](http://proceedings.mlr.press/v78/finn17a/finn17a.pdf) they run numerous imitation learning tasks and then use MAML to find settings of the parameters that makes the network good at Imitation Learning.